-\paragraph{Anytime Empirical Error} The \hyperlink{APGAI}{APGAI} algorithm is compared to anytime GAI algorithms: DSR-G, DSH-G (see Section~\ref{sec:ssec_bai_to_gai}) and Unif.
-Since DSH-G has poor empirical performance (see Figure~\ref{fig:supp_PoE_doublingSH_withrefresh}), we consider the heuristic DSH-G-WR where each SH instance keeps its history instead of discarding it.
+\textit{Anytime empirical error.} The \hyperlink{APGAI}{APGAI} algorithm is compared to anytime GAI algorithms: DSR-G, DSH-G (see Section~\ref{sec:ssec_bai_to_gai}) and Unif.
+Since DSH-G has poor empirical performance (see Figure~\ref{fig:supp_PoE_doublingSH_withrefresh}), we consider the heuristic DSH-G-WR that relies on the whole history instead of discarding it.
 On two Gaussian instances ($\set{\THRESHOLD}(\mu) \ne \emptyset$ and $\set{\THRESHOLD}(\mu) = \emptyset$), Figure~\ref{fig:PoE_no_good_arms} shows that \hyperlink{APGAI}{APGAI} has significantly smaller empirical error compared to Unif, which is itself better than DSR-G and DSH-G-WR.
-Our results are averaged over $10,000$ runs, and confidence intervals are displayed.
+Our results average over $10,000$ runs, with associated confidence intervals.
 In Appendix~\ref{app:ssec_supp_emp_error_anytime}, we confirm the good performance of \hyperlink{APGAI}{APGAI} in terms of anytime empirical error on other instances, \eg when $\set{\THRESHOLD}(\mu) \ne \emptyset$ (Figure~\ref{fig:supp_PoE_dissimilar_good_arms}) and when $|\set{\THRESHOLD}(\mu)|$ varies (Figure~\ref{fig:supp_PoE_varying_good_answers}).
 Overall, \hyperlink{APGAI}{APGAI} appears to have better empirical performance than suggested by Theorem~\ref{thm:upper_bound_PoE_anytimeID} when $\set{\THRESHOLD}(\mu) \ne \emptyset$.